ck4adventure/recipe_app_nextjs/FEATURES.md

 ## Completed Recipes App Features

+### Complex Ingredients
+Currently, Ingredients are stored as text unique to the recipe.

+### Vercel Postgres
+Grrrr.
+That was a mess until I finally read the error message to the end to see that it was wanting a `POSTGRES_URL` and not the `PG_URL` as given to me by both the UI and CLI `vercel env pull` command.
+But in the end I have my postico connection, psql if I need it and my scripts to run for seeding.

 ### Recipe has a Source
 I get recipes from books.
 I get recipes from the internet.